khaledh/khaledh.github.io/docs/osdev/19-tasks.md

 4. Allocating and mapping a user stack (in user space)
 5. Allocating and mapping a kernel stack (in kernel space)
 6. Creating an interrupt stack frame on the kernel stack (for switching to user mode)
-7. Setting the `rsp` field to the interrupt stack frame
+7. Setting the `rsp` field to point to the interrupt stack frame

 This seems like a lot of steps, but it's not too bad.
 Let's add a `createTask` proc to the `tasks` module to do all this.
 We'll also add a `createStack` helper proc to allocate a stack in a particular address space.

 ```nim
 # src/kernel/tasks.nim